rapidsai/velox-testing/README.md

 ## Presto Benchmarking
 The Presto benchmarks are implemented using the [pytest](https://docs.pytest.org/en/stable/) framework and builds on top of infrastructure that was implemented for general Presto testing.
 Specifically, the `start_*` scripts mentioned in the "Presto Testing" section can be used to start up a Presto variant (make sure the `PRESTO_DATA_DIR` environment variable is set appropriately before running the script), and the benchmark can be run by executing the `run_benchmark.sh` script from within the `velox-testing/presto/scripts` directory.
 Execute `./run_benchmark.sh --help` to get more details about the benchmark script options.

+ANALYZE TABLE must be run on CPU Presto before GPU benchmarks because aggregation is not yet supported on GPU.
+Statistics are stored in the Hive metastore and automatically benefit GPU query execution, improving performance and reducing OOM failures